Junior & Senior Young Friends

 Activities for Junior and Senior Young Friends (JYF and SYF)

 Activities for Middle-school teens (Junior Young Friends) and High-school-aged teens (Senior Young Friends) vary greatly by year depending on the students involved.
-Some Sundays may be skipped and some may involve neighborhood walks, coffee shop walks, or playing board games.
-Group leaders or students bring topics of interest for informal dialogue.
-Usually the JYF’s meet separately with hands-on activities while the SYF’s focus on fellowship and conversation with other senior high students.
-To join our email list for updates on current activities, please contact Sonja Toutenhoofd at email@example.com.
+Currently, these groups are mostly inactive.
+Please contact Susan Stephens if interested in getting the groups started again.
+In the past, some Sundays were skipped and some involved neighborhood walks, coffee shop walks, or playing board games.
+Group leaders or students brought topics of interest for informal dialogue.
+Usually the JYF’s met separately with hands-on activities while the SYF’s focused on fellowship and conversation with other senior high students.
+To join our email list for updates on current activities, please contact Sonja Toutenhoofd or Susan Stephens.

 Opportunities of Interest

 Colorado Regional Meeting: JYF’s and SYF’s enjoy gathering for several days in the fall in Estes Park YMCA of the Rockies and for an afternoon each spring at one of the Colorado Meetings.
 These are welcome opportunities for youth fellowship.